Banaanas/calculator-TOP/README.md

 <!-- TABLE OF CONTENTS -->

 ## About the Project
-Podomoro Timer achieved as part of <a href="https://www.theodinproject.com/">The Odin Project - JavaScript curriculum</a>.
+Calculator achieved as part of <a href="https://www.theodinproject.com/">The Odin Project - JavaScript curriculum</a>.

 <p align="center">
   <a href="https://banaanas.github.io/calculator-TOP/">